-If you are NEW to Berkeley Unified School District and want to be in a language class above level 1, you will need to take the language placement exam.
+If you are a transfer student from a high school outside of Berkeley Unified School District and want to be in a language class above level 1, you will need a copy of your transcript when you register.

 Middle school students who took two years of the same language, will be placed in Level 2 (formerly 3/4).
 If you want to SKIP level 2, you must take the placement test to be placed in Level 3.

 It is not necessary to take the placement exam if you are enrolling in level one of any language.